cosmob3/code-journal/README.md

 ## January 13, 2022
 - Today we learned about HTML template, which is exciting because I like being able to play around with different themes.
 See what each has to offer.
 After this I could help family and friends set up websites for further practice.
 - We learned what pair coding is.
 Then we got our assingment.
 With a partner, we need to practice some pair coding.
 I was thinking to think about what to do for it.
 I thought it could be interesting to have a webpage for our favourite cartoon or something silly.

+## January 17, 2022
+- TODO: Work on some assignments and finish at least one of them.

+Goal: Get a better understanding of UX and getting used to User Stories and Users Flows.